At what age do you start seeing patients?

 Do you charge interest?

-Do you give family discounts?
+Do you offer family discounts?

 Do retainers need to be worn after braces?